-As part of our considerations for any non-audit engagement, we review potential threats in respect of selfinterest, self-review, acting as management and advocacy.
-Non-audit services provided to Council at this time include only work involved in the finalisation of the Zero Waste project.
-This was disclosed in prior year, and agreement obtained with Audit Scotland that it was permissible to finalise our work in association with the project, based on the appropriate safeguards being in place.
-We have not identified any significant threat to our independence through the performance of these services.
+As part of our considerations for any non-audit engagement, we review potential threats in respect of self-interest, self-review, acting as management and advocacy.
+There are no non-audit services provided to Council at this time.

 Overall Assessment